 - Facility standards and improvement;

-- Adoption of a player points system which incentivises clubs to develop players through their youth team structure as well as produce talent which progresses to national pathway programs and the Foxtel Y-League, Hyundai A-League, Westfield W-League and FFA National Teams.
+- Adoption of a player points system which incentivises clubs to develop players through their youth team structure as well as produce talent which progresses to national pathway programs and the Y-League, A-League, Westfield W-League and Football Australia National Teams.

-The NPL represents an important step in the realisation of FFA's strategic vision to make Australia a world class football nation and to better connect elite player development and the wider football community.
+The NPL represents an important step in the realisation of Football Australia's strategic vision to make Australia a world class football nation and to better connect elite player development and the wider football community.